isovector/certainty-by-construction/src/book/Backmatter.lagda.md

 # About the Author

-Sandy is a self-described author, programmer, musician, trouble-maker.
-He's been slinging code for two decades, and has only recently figured out how to do it well.
-He's a pianist and avid car-hater.

-When he's not spreading the good word about purely functional programming, he spends his time jumping over things and trying not to blow up coffee machines.

-Sandy lives in Vancouver with his wife, Erin.
+Sandy Maguire is a man of many facets, whose passion for software correctness has led him to become the author of three influential books in the field.
+He firmly believes that a combination of solid theoretical foundations and the practical wisdom to apply them is paramount in the world of software development.

+In addition to theoretical software, Sandy's interests are as diverse as they are unique.
+He's an avid car-hater who finds solace from the busy city as a talented pianist.
+His enthusiasm doesn't stop there, as he's also a dedicated parkour enthusiast, constantly seeking new heights and challenges.

+Not content with the status quo, Sandy stepped away from the software industry in 2018 to actively pursue change.
+He's a self-described author, programmer, musician, and trouble-maker who's been immersed in the world of coding for over two decades.
+With considerable time and experience, he feels like he's finally making progress on where good software comes from.

+Currently residing in Vancouver with his wife Erin, you can find Sandy vigorously researching programming languages and delving into the intricacies of mathematics.
+When he's not busy advocating for purely functional programming, he can be found leaping over obstacles and attempting not to destroy coffee machines.
+Sandy Maguire's unique blend of expertise, creativity, and adventurous spirit make him a compelling and dynamic figure in the world of software.

 # Other Books by Sandy Maguire